6carol6/Notebook/SIGCOMM2015.md

 ####Efficient Coflow Scheduling Without Prior Knowledge

 Existing efficient schedulers require a priori coflow information and ignore cluster dynamics like pipeling, task failures, and speculative executions, which limit their applicability.
 Schedulers without prior knowledge compromise on performance to avoid head-of-line blocking.
 In this paper, we present **Aalo** that strikes a balance and efficiently schedules coflows **without prior knowledge**.

+**Problems: coflow schedulers that rely on prior knowledge**

+- Pipelining between successive computation stages: data is transferred as soon as it is generated - making it hard to know the size of each flow.
+- Multiple waves in a single stage: preventing all flows within a coflow from starting together.
+- Task failures and speculation result in redundant flows: the exact number of flows or their endpoints cannot be determined until a coflow has completed.

 ###Session8: Data center networking